ECE 538 Image Analysis & Computer Vision II - 3 hours

 Phone: 650-2948 e-mail: email@example.com

-professor.
-The students will also participate by presenting their own project.
+projects will be presented.
+The students will participate by presenting journal

 Description: Topics of current interest in computer vision.